StefanEJonsson/osiris/README.md

 1. Install java and scala if you haven't already: https://www.scala-lang.org/download/
 1. Download osiris.jar
-1. Add osiris.jar to your classpath/libraryDependencies (how you do this depends on which IDE/build tool you are using)
+1. Add osiris.jar to your libraryDependencies (how you do this depends on which IDE/build tool you are using)

 A simple example of how the API is used can be found in examples/SineRecognizer.scala.
 It contains a simple neural network that is trained to distinguish between sinewaves with random phase and completely random data.